Audio Annotation Services for Speech AI

 Intent and emotion

 Utterance-level intent, sentiment, and emotion labels for voice assistants, conversational AI, and affect models, applied against a defined tag set.
+For discrete classes, valence and arousal, and agreement reporting on affect specifically, see emotion annotation.

 Custom label schemas